Home | About me | Contact | What's new | Privacy | Search

 Historical Fredericksburg Rd.
 Photos

-Below are historical photos of Fredericksburg Road including the old highway to Boerne and Comfort.
-These photos were compiled from the TxDOT photo library and the San Antonio TxDOT district office.
+Below are historical photos of Fredericksburg Road — including the old highway to Boerne and Comfort — along with a brief history of the route.
+The photos were sourced from the TxDOT photo library, the San Antonio TxDOT district office, the Texas Transportation Museum, and an anonymous contributor.

 Click here to return to the historical photo galleries page.